Raised by Wolves (American TV series): Development

 On October 8, 2018, it was announced that TNT had given the production a series order.
 Executive producers were expected to include Ridley Scott, Aaron Guzikowski, David W. Zucker, Jordan Sheehan, Adam Kolbrenner, and Robyn Meisinger.
 Scott was also set to direct the first two episodes from Guzikowski's screenplays.
 Production companies included Scott Free Productions, Studio T, and Madhouse Entertainment.

 On September 17, 2020, HBO Max renewed the series for a second season, which would also be produced in South Africa.

 On June 3, 2022, Father actor Abubakar Salim confirmed that the series had been cancelled after two seasons, citing the merger of WarnerMedia and Discovery, Inc. into Warner Bros.
 Discovery as the reason for the cancellation.
 He additionally announced that Scott Free Productions would be pushing to find the show a new home and asked fans to rally around the cause.
-Actors Niamh Algar and Winta McGrath also asked for fan support, leading to the development of an ongoing social media campaign dubbed "Save Raised By Wolves."
+Actors Niamh Algar and Winta McGrath also asked for fan support, leading to the development of an ongoing social media campaign dubbed "Save Raised by Wolves".
 Salim has stated that the campaign has "Inspired the creatives to look for new ways of potentially telling and finishing this story.
-We will get answers...
+We will get answers ...
 Just not in the same way we hoped."

 Filming

-The series was filmed in the Western Cape, specifically Somerset West, Stellenbosch and Cape Town, South Africa.
+The series was filmed in the Western Cape, specifically Springfontein Film Location Estate, Somerset West, Stellenbosch and Cape Town, South Africa.
 On March 8, 2021, Salim announced that filming for the second season was in progress.
 Jennifer Saayeng, who plays Nerva in the second season, announced on Instagram that the filming for second season wrapped on August 15, 2021.